 Angelica established The Court of the Princess for bright girls in Latin America to advance beyond mediocre school education, giving them a chance to learn courtly manners and good taste in art.

 The Court of the Nature Princess promotes noble character: honesty, communication, eloquent expression, good habits.
-These girls become ambassadors to the artists and engineers who improve their villages.
+These girls become ambassadors to the artists and engineers who come to improve our villages.

 Reyna attracted so many youths to her eco-teams they became the moving force of her town in ecology, far more effective than the local government in protecting nature and teaching respect for plants and animals.